 Can you relate?
 In this job market, many people have suffered the same fate.
 So I wanted to post David's question here, along with a great answer by Beth Brown, a senior writer on my resume team.

-My Chronological Resume Format is Hurting My Job Search
+My Chronological Resume Format Seems to Be Hurting My Job Search

 I have job gaps.
 Some from going back to college, one from taking a year to get the ideal job (Internet consultant during the Internet bubble burst), and while living in Washington D.C. a month after 9/11... oh, have moved to different states a couple of times to find where I want to live and get out of bad employment environments.
 I like Michigan right now.